 This family-owned farm has been run by owners Damian and Leia Prause since 1996 and is spread over 40 acres of land.

-For just $7 (kids under two enter free) you can visit the farm and pick out the best pumpkins for jack o’lanterns and scrumptious pumpkin pies from their pumpkin patch.
+Prices for admission will be available on their website closer to the time (kids under two enter free).
+And you can visit the farm and pick out the best pumpkins for jack o’lanterns and scrumptious pumpkin pies from their pumpkin patch.